zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 User `@Javs` on Discord reported an issue occurring when editing the tilemap of the File creation menu.
 When decoding, editing and then re-encoding this specific tilemap, the tile indicating the save slot number would disappear.

 ![file creation screenshots](/images/zelda-links-awakening-progress-report-13/tilemap-broken-file-select.png)<br>
-_On the left, the original version.
-On the right, the edited version, lacking the save slot number._
+_On the left, the original version.<br>
+On the right, the edited version, lacking the save slot number 2️⃣ on top._

 Now why did that happen?
 Turns out a combination of different issues.